 Finally having this pointed out to me in my early 40s was a huge part of my transition from a pretty happy single gal to, at age 47, a truly fulfilled wife of a loving and adoring man.

 In my never-ending quest to help grownup women find fantastic love like I did, I’m writing about the six types of single women who drive men away.
-I’m outlining these dating “FemiTypes” so you, the oh-so deserving woman over 40 looking for love, can do two things:
+I’m outlining these dating “FemiTypes” so you, the oh-so deserving woman dating over 40 and looking for love, can do two things: